JeanCarletta/HeatHack-Card-Game/_sources/windows/37-install-temporary-secondary-glazing.md

 There is also a very temporary very cheap option, which is a thick plastic wrap that you tape over the window and then shrink to fit using a hairdryer.
 It’s a tenth the price, but it blocks a lot of light and every time you need to open the window, you have to start over with a new piece.

+It is possible to get condensation between the panes with temporary secondary glazing, especially if the windows are in bad repair and let the rain in.
+Draughtproofing is more expensive, but it comes first!

+If you think this could be a useful solution, you could try one window first.

 ```{admonition} More information
 - [Some fixing options](https://www.cse.org.uk/advice/advice-and-support/secondary-glazing)